 CWEP Student Writing Award

 Every year, the Committee for Written English Proficiency (CWEP), an interdisciplinary group of faculty and administrators who oversee practices and policy related to student writing on campus, recognizes undergraduate and graduate students who demonstrate excellence in writing within their discipline.
+A call for nominations will be posted in the spring, and faculty will be asked to submit an outstanding student paper for an award.
 Since 2016, CWEP has sponsored competitions for the following awards:

 This award recognizes any type of writing, as long as it was submitted to fulfill requirements for a GWAR course.

 2016 Awardee: Kareena del Rosario, The Power of the Fabliaux, (FR 400 GW French Culture - GWAR; Instructor: Le Marchand)